Cyclopterus: Taxonomy

 Cyclopterus and C. lumpus were both first formally described in 1758 by Carl Linnaeus in the 10th edition of the Systema Naturae with the North and Baltic Seas given as its type localities.
 C. lumpus was the only species described by Linnaeus in the genus and is described in Catalog of Fishes as the "type by Linnaean tautonomy".
-The 5th edition of Fishes of the World does not recognize subfamilies within the Cyclopteridae, however, other authorities place this taxon in the monotypic subfamily Cyclopterinae.
+The 5th edition of Fishes of the World does not recognize subfamilies within the Cyclopteridae; however, other authorities place this taxon in the monotypic subfamily Cyclopterinae.

 Etymology

 Cyclopterus is a compound of cyclos, meaning 'ring', with pteros, which means 'fin'.
 This is a reference to the pelvic fins being modified into a suction disc.
-The specific name lumpus is derived from the Anglo-Saxon lump and the fish was callued Lumpus anglorum by Gessner in 1558.
+The specific name lumpus is derived from the Anglo-Saxon lump and the fish was called Lumpus anglorum by Gessner in 1558.
 This seems to refer to the dorsal fin being embedded in the thick and tubercular skin on the back, creating the impression of a hump.